The-Bioinformatics-Group/Teaching/mav102/README.md

 ## Programming

-Using the learning platform [Runestone](https://runestone.academy) and the interactive eBook
+Using the learning platform [Runestone](https://runestone.academy) and the interactive eBook "How to Think Like a Computer Scientist".

 * Introduction
 	- Algorithms